mihson95/mihson95/README.md

 - 💻 (Geek).
 I possessed an avid interest in programming since high school and undergrad college and since then I have learned programming languages such as Java, C, C++
 - 🎓 I learned System Design and DSA, Backend Dev, OS, and Networking from an online diploma course called [Scaler Academy](https://www.scaler.com/)
 - 🐍 I learned Python and Machine Learning to explore the subject and developed an interest in it from an online course
-- 📘 I learned Python Libraries, Jupyter Notebook, Google Colab, and PySpark for the University of Limerick Master's Modules on Machine Learning, Data Mining, and Applied Big Data
+- 📘 I learned Python Libraries, Jupyter Notebook, Google Colab, and PySpark in the University of Limerick Master's Modules on Machine Learning, Data Mining, and Applied Big Data
-- 🧬 I learned Golang and understood Threads, concurrency, and channels for the University of Limerick's Module on Concurrency and Parallelism
+- 🧬 I learned Golang and understood Threads, concurrency, and channels in the University of Limerick's Module on Concurrency and Parallelism

 ## 🤝 Socials
 <p align='center'>